jjsiv/nvim-config/README.md

 **lua/config/lsp.lua** defines config for LSPs.
 The config will be only activated if the LSP is installed and executable.

 ## TODO
-- ftdetects for ansible & helm
-- some markdown plugin
-- indents (for terraform at least)
 - some colorschemes
-- shortcuts for some commands (dvo=DiffviewOpen, dvc=DiffviewClose)
 - plugin for yaml merge across buffers?